sameerparvezsingh/img-to-pdfv2/README.md

 **Step 4:** Run the Program

 -Navigate to where you extracted the files
--Double-click on image_to_pdf_converter.py
+-Double-click on pdf_tool.py
 -If that doesn't work, right-click → "Open with" → "Python"
 OR
 open terminal in the same folder as the program and use ```python pdf_tool.py```

 ## 🚀 How to Use
 Step-by-Step Guide:
 Start the Program

-Double-click the application icon or Python file Select Your Images
+Double-click the application icon or Python file

+Select Your Images:

 Click the "📁 Select Images" button
 Browse to your images location